 Companies that are unaware of compliant requirements in Singapore and the ACRA laws can hire a reputed agency like Paul Hype Page & Co.
-Our experts will assist you with setting up and relocating your respective business in Singapore.
+Our experts will assist you in setting up and relocating your respective business in Singapore.

 Things to Know About ACRA’s AGMs

 Here, the dispensation of AGM under ACRA comes under Section 175 (A) of the Singapore Companies Act where private limited companies after the shareholder approval and members’ agreement pass a written declaration not to organize the AGM.
-Some requirements to this rule are as follows:
+Some requirements of this rule are as follows:

 - Financial statements of businesses must be prepared towards the end of each financial year

 - Circulate of the AGM resolutions which shareholders must approve on paper